 Public subsidies for patients will effectively waive the copayment of 20 to 30% of health care cost under the national health insurance system for the treatment related with the diseases on the condition that the patients cooperate with the research programs.
 This program is a corner stone for the epidemiological survey for such diseases.
-The latest figure of the number of patients eligible for the subsidy is listed below.
+The latest figure of the number of patients eligible for the subsidy is listed below (as of March 2013).